david-pace/wave-recovery-tool/README.md

 - A source directory and a destination directory

 In the second case, the source directory will be scanned for wave files and the restored versions of the files will be saved in the destination folder.

+Note that if corresponding files already exist in the destination path, these will not be overwritten for safety reasons.
+In case you want files to be overwritten, you have to delete the destination folder manually.

 If no further parameters are supplied, the following defaults are assumed: